ISAITB/docs-tdl/source/constructs/index.rst

 .. index:: hidden (group)
 .. index:: collapsed (group)
 .. index:: title (group)
+.. index:: stopOnChildError (group)
+.. index:: hiddenContainer (group)
 .. _tdl-step-group:

 group
 ~~~~~

-The ``group`` step is a construct used to visually group together a sequence of steps.
-It has no effect on the test execution adding only
+The ``group`` step is a construct used to visually and behaviourally group together a sequence of steps.
+By itself it has no effect on
-a visual grouping and label to the display.
+the test execution but it can be used to apply a common behaviors to all child steps.
 Its structure is as follows:

 .. csv-table::
     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @title, no, A short title to display for this step (default is "group").
-Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
+    @collapsed, no, A boolean flag determining whether or not the step is displayed as initially collapsed (default is "false").
+See also :ref:`tdl-steps-common-collapsed`.
     @desc, no, A description for this group to display to the user and to include in the test session log.
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-    @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
-See also :ref:`tdl-steps-common-stoponerror`.
     @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "false").
 Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
 See :ref:`tdl-steps-common-hidesteps` for further details.
+    @hiddenContainer, no, A boolean flag determining whether or not the group's boundary will be displayed or not (default is "false").
+    @stopOnChildError, no, A boolean flag determining whether the execution of this step's children should stop in case of a failure (default is "false").
+See also :ref:`tdl-steps-common-stoponerror`.
-    @collapsed, no, A boolean flag determining whether or not the step is displayed as initially collapsed (default is "false").
-See also :ref:`tdl-steps-common-collapsed`.
+    @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
+See also :ref:`tdl-steps-common-stoponerror`.
+    @title, no, A short title to display for this step (default is "group").
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     documentation, no, Rich text content that provides further information on the current step.

 The children of the ``group`` element can be any number of steps supported by GITB TDL.
 The following example creates a group around a set of